 Julia was educated at the Australian National University in Canberra and also has a Graduate Degree in Communications from the Queensland University of Technology.
 She moved to Orange with her family in 2014.

 Amelia has a background in research and analysis put to use as an intern for various policy organisations and think tanks, as well as working for an Open News community newspaper.
-She has also been involved with encouraging youth engagement in grassroots community initiatives, such as the Trangie Charity Ball.
+She has also been involved with encouraging youth engagement in grassroots community initiatives and is passionate about development both locally and abroad.

 Stacey has worked in Agribusiness banking and administration in the Central West.
 More recently working within NSW Government for Department of Primary Industries (Rural Assistance Authority) based in Orange, across agricultural lending and adjustment programs and implementation for farmers in the Central West and across all of NSW.